JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 <link-summary>By default, %instance% analyzes your code using the `qodana.starter` profile.
 You can use additional
 inspections by specifying the `qodana.recommended` profile.</link-summary>

-> This setting is not supported by the `%clang-linter%` linter.
+> The %clang-linter% linter does not support inspection profiles.
 The details are available in the
 > [](clang.md#Adjusting+the+scope+of+analysis) chapter of the linter documentation.
 > {style="note"}

 By default, %instance% analyzes your code using the `qodana.starter` profile.
 You can use additional inspections by specifying the `qodana.recommended` profile.
-To do it, save this configuration to the `qodana.yaml` file contained in your project root:
+To do this, save this configuration to the `qodana.yaml` file contained in your project root:

 <code-block lang="yaml">
-    version: 1.0
+version: "1.0"
 &nbsp;
 profile:
   name: qodana.recommended
 &nbsp;
 linter: &lt;linter&gt;
 </code-block>

 Alternatively, you can make the same configuration directly in the application configuration: